Frequently Asked Questions (FAQs)

 Why is the virtual First Year A&O two days?

 While the format of A&O is different from previous years, the required information related to a two-day Freshman A&O will remain the same.
-Please note: you will not be sitting in front of a computer the entire two days, you will have dedicated time with your A&O Connection Group and Adviser.
-For more information please view the Freshman Agendas page.
+There will be several breaks throughout the sessions.

 Do I need to attend A&O?